Zarthus/iogo/README.md

 `fmt.Print` and `fmt.Scanf` with pretty styling options, and if you don't need that, you probably don't need this library.

-Where iogo helps you, is by offering an extensive toolkit for history management, terminal colours, handling input, and providing styling for output.
+Where iogo helps you, is by offering an extensive toolkit for terminal colours, handling input, and providing styling for output.

-Currently, it is not entirely feature complete (support for table outputting, better term detection & 256-colour support are things I'd really like to include).

 [![cast](./examples/display/sample.gif)](./examples/display/sample.gif)